-The School's DSL is Mr Ben Wood and Mr Stuart Whithear, Mrs Sue Wilton and Mrs Amy Jago are the Deputy DSLs and people to whom reports should be made in the absence of the DSL.
+The School's DSL is supported by three Deputy DSLs, whom reports should be made in the absence of the DSL.
 This ensures there is the required cover for the role at all times.
-(Mrs Tonya Whithear, Mr Chris English and Miss Elizabeth Redmond are also Level 3 trained).
-The DSL and Deputy DSLs' contact details can be found on the Key Contacts page at the start of this policy.
+The DSL and Deputy DSLs' contact details can be found on the Key Contacts page at the start of this policy and on posters around school.